nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. Open Favourites window by UI
-   1. Test case: Click on `files` menu on the top left corner of RealEstatePro.
+   1. Test case: Click on `File` menu on the top left corner of RealEstatePro.
 Under the drop-down list, click on `Favourites`. <br>Expected: The Favourites window will pop up above the listings of clients on the Main window.
 The window will display a list of clients that are favourited (it will be empty is there are no favourited clients).

 3. Open Favourites window by key